 And this is where I would like to zoom in and dedicate an entry in this blog, I want to talk about relationships, their modeling and the value that give you in the IT strategy.

-In my opinion, beyond any formal definition, the strategy of relationships and how they are managed and governed, is a key factor in the approach an architectural strategy.
+In my opinion, beyond any formal definition, the strategy of relationships and how they are managed and governed, is a key factor in the architectural strategy's approach

 They give you the capability to know how your application layout: